- Implementation of the Resolutions of the United Nations (Report according to UN Security Council Resolution 1540)

 - EU Action Lines in Combating the Proliferation of Weapons of Mass Destruction

 The threat presented by the proliferation of weapons of mass destruction, as identified in the European Security Strategy of 2003, has not diminished and presents a growing risk to the EU's security environment.
 It is taking on new dimensions that represent challenges to which the EU must respond effectively: new communication tools allowing easier acquiring of sensitive knowledge and know-how by proliferators; new proliferation pathways; and the rapid development of science and technology, which facilitates the design of weapons of mass destruction.
 Therefore, the Council of European Union, aiming to improve the efficiency of the implementation of EU WMD strategy (2003) endorsed the document "New lines for action by the European Union in combating the proliferation of weapons of mass destruction and their delivery system" on 8-9 December 2008.
 This document was extended by the Foreign Affairs Council of 13 December 2010 for a further period of two years.
 On 21st October 2013 Foreign Affairs Council adopted Conclusions on ensuring the continued pursuit of an effective EU policy on the new challenges presented by the proliferation of WMD and their delivery systems.

-Lithuania has joined the implementation of actions in combating the proliferation of WMD by raising awareness in scientific and business circles, and development of export control measures.
-Arms Control and Terrorism Prevention Division of the Transatlantic Cooperation and Security Policy Department of the Ministry of Foreign Affairs conducts the functions of the focal point for implementation of the new lines of action in combating the proliferation of the WMD in Lithuania.
+Lithuania contributes to the EU action to combat the proliferation of WMD and their delivery systems, especially by boosting the responsibility of the scientific and business sectors, and the development of export control measures.
+The Arms Control and Terrorism Prevention Division of the Transatlantic Cooperation and Security Policy Department of the Ministry of Foreign Affairs performs the functions of a contact person for the implementation of the new action lines in Lithuania.

 - Ottawa Convention